-New Albany residents interested in attending any public meetings of our City Council or Boards and Commissions can attend these meetings online in order to follow the state’s Stay at Home Order.
-Learn more.
+New Albany residents interested in streaming public meetings of our City Council or Boards and Commissions can do so online at this time.
+Please click here to find information for viewing upcoming meetings.

 New Albany Police

 The police lobby is open to the public 24/7.
 New Albany police will restrict activities that are not mission critical, including group tours, speaking engagements and female self-defense classes.
 However, civilian fingerprinting is now available.
 We will continue to monitor developments, communicate with health officials and implement measures aimed at protecting the health and well-being of both police staff and the public.